-With many models of trailers, KZRV builds numerous slide out systems as listed on following page, followed by descriptions.
+With many models of trailers, KZRV builds numerous types of slide out systems as listed on following page, followed by descriptions.
 Several different vendors supply components, loose and/or attached to the frames.

-- Below frame system-All metal components are external, located under floor and in frame, inside of enclosed underbelly cover except rams moving in and out. - 2.
-Above floor system-All components are inside and above floor, to be found under dinette or sofa slide out. - 3.
-Cable system-Used on all rear slide outs.
-All but 4 short sections of system are enclosed inside of rear wall assembly, 2 at the top, and 2 at the bottom of slide. - 4.
-Bedroom slides may be Lo-Profile or Schwintec including closet and wardrobe slides.
+- Below frame system-All metal components are external, located under floor and in frame, inside of enclosed underbelly cover except the rams moving in and out. - 2.
+Above floor system-All components are inside and above floor, to be found under dinette or sofa slide out.

+3. Bedroom slides may be Lo-Profile or Schwintec including closet and wardrobe slides.